 Medical billing can be defined as the procedure through which one submits and subsequently follows up the claims with health insurance companies so as to obtain money for the services provided or rendered by a health service provider.
-Irrespective of whether the company belongs to the public sector or the private sector the procedure followed is always the same.
+Irrespective of whether the company belongs to the public sector or the private sector, the procedure followed is always the same.

-These guidelines are mentioned in various acts like the Healthcare Reform Act of 2010, the Office of the Inspector General (OIG) and the Health Insurance Portability and Accountability Act (HIPAA),w herein certain guidelines have been prescribed which encompass rules related to privacy and security which is imperative to be known by any entity or a medical billing specialist involved as a professional in top medical billing companies in the domain of physical billing..
+These guidelines are mentioned in various acts like the Healthcare Reform Act of 2010, the Office of the Inspector General (OIG) and the Health Insurance Portability and Accountability Act (HIPAA), wherein certain guidelines have been prescribed which encompass rules related to privacy and security which is imperative to be known by any entity or a medical billing specialist involved as a professional in top medical billing companies in the domain of physical billing.

 The HIPAA provides basically a list of guidelines for collating and transferring patient information.
 It prescribes with the power of an employer with respect to an employee medical plan provided by the former.
-Thus it protects the employees from any violation of the existing medical plan that has been provided.
-Along with that HIPAA also ensures that the healthcare providers provide proper service to patients, which was however limited previously for those who had an existing condition as it was suppose to be way too risky.
+Thus, it protects the employees from any violation of the existing medical plan that has been provided.
+Along with that HIPAA also ensures that the healthcare providers provide proper service to patients, which was however limited previously for those who had an existing condition as it was supposed to be way too risky.
 HIPAA however made sure that such limitations cease to exist.
 The title two of HIPAA deals with privacy and security of the patient as well as preventing fraudulent activities of health service providers.

 The OIG again is more of a compliance act which makes sure that the entities covered by HIPAA adhere to the privacy and security measures enlisted.
 It makes sure that the entities covered in HIPAA don’t indulge in fraudulent practices like under coding (leaving out code for service provided), upcoding (assigning higher codes than necessary to explain patient condition), unbundling codes(submission of separate claim to the health insurance provider for services that could be put on one bill) and also the falsification of medical records.

 The Healthcare Reform Act of 2010 again ensures higher degrees of protection for those who are enlisted in Medicare and also makes electronic records and transactions mandatory.